autonity/docs.autonity.org/glossary/index.md

 A participant running the Autonity Go Client software and able to connect to an Autonity network.
 See [peer](/glossary/#peer) [mesh network](/glossary/#mesh-network), [peer-to-peer network](/glossary/#peer-to-peer-network-p2p).

 ## oracle network
-The network of validator-operated oracles that submits price data from off-chain external data providers on-chain and votes on agreeing an aggregated median price data according to an [oracle protocol](/glossary/#oracle-protocol).
+The network of validator-operated oracles that submits price data from off-chain external data providers on-chain and votes on agreeing an aggregated weighted average price data according to an [oracle protocol](/glossary/#oracle-protocol).

 The set of [Autonity Oracle Server (AOS)](/glossary/#autonity-oracle-server-oas) instances run by [validators](/glossary#validator) [nodes](/glossary/#node) logically forms an "Autonity oracle network".

-Median price data is computed by protocol in [voting rounds](/glossary/#voting-round).
+Weighted average price data is computed by protocol in [voting rounds](/glossary/#voting-round).

 ## participant
 A [peer](/glossary/#peer) [node](/glossary/#node) that is currently connected to other nodes in an Autonity network.